Characteristic polynomial of generalized Ewens random permutations: Main result

 \subsection{Method of proof}

 The proof of Theorem \ref{th:conv} relies on the same structure as in \cite{Bordenave_Chafai_Garcia}, which is recalled in Lemma \ref{lemma:conditions_a_b}.
-It is a consequence of the general fact stated in \cite{Shirai} that a tight sequence of holomorphic functions in $\mathcal{H}(\D)$ whose coefficients convergence in law for finite dimensionnal distributions converges to a random analytic function.
-We first show that the sequence $(p_n)_{n \geqslant 1}$ is tight which is Theorem \ref{th:tightness} proved in section \ref{sec:tightness}.
+It is a consequence of the general fact stated in \cite{Shirai} that a tight sequence of holomorphic functions in $\mathcal{H}(\D)$ whose coefficients convergence in law for finite dimensional distributions converges to a random analytic function.
+We first show that the sequence $(p_n)_{n \geqslant 1}$ is tight which is Theorem \ref{th:tightness} proved in Section \ref{sec:tightness}.
 Here, tightness is archieved by a uniform control of the second moment of $p_n$.
 This control relies on results from Hwang \cite{hwang1994} on singularity analysis for generating functions.
-The finite dimensionnal convergence of coefficients is obtained by showing the convergence of traces of powers, see the discussion above Theorem \ref{th:conv_of_traces}.
+The finite dimensional convergence of coefficients is obtained by showing the convergence of traces of powers, see the discussion above Theorem \ref{th:conv_of_traces}.
 The convergence of traces for generalized Ewens matrices was done in \cite{Hughes_Najnudel_Nikeghbali_Zeindler} and \cite{Nikeghbali_Zeindler}.
 We recall their results in Section \ref{sec:conv_traces} where Theorem \ref{th:conv_of_traces} is proved.
 From these two results, one is able to derive the convergence of $p_n$ towards a random analytic function $F$.
-The fact that $F$ coincides with the exponential of a Poisson series is the purpose of Theorem \ref{th:poisson_expression} proved in section \ref{sec:poisson_expression}.
+The fact that $F$ coincides with the exponential of a Poisson series is the purpose of Theorem \ref{th:poisson_expression} which is proved in section \ref{sec:poisson_expression}.
 In the rest of the paper, we assume that $\Theta$ is fixed and we write $g$ and $G$ for the functions defined in \eqref{eq:g_and_G} for notation convenience.

 \begin{remark}[Extension to sums of permutations] In the case of a sum of $d \geqslant 1$ Ewens random matrices with constant parameter $\theta$, the finite dimensional convergence of traces is given as in Theorem 3.2 of \cite{Coste_Lambert_Zhu}, with parameters of Poisson variables depending on $\theta$, see the discussion in Appendix B therein.
 An extension of this argument to the generalized Ewens distribution could identify the limit random variables for more than one factor.
 However, the tightness criterion in \cite{Coste_Lambert_Zhu} relies on exchangeability, both for $d=1$ and $d > 1$ uniform permutations, which no longer holds for non-uniform permutations.
 Here, we are able to show tightness for $d=1$ in the non-uniform case by relating the characteristic polynomial to generating functions, see Proposition \ref{prop:second_order_moment}.
 The extension to $d > 1$ factors is more involved as no such relation to generating functions is known. \end{remark}